Getty & iStock controlled-vocabulary keywords in seconds. Not nights.

 What file formats and sizes can I upload?+

-Photos: JPG, JPEG, PNG, WEBP — up to 50 MB per file.
+Photos: JPG, JPEG, PNG, WEBP — up to 150 MB per file.
 Videos: MP4, MOV, M4V — these are the formats Getty and Adobe Stock accept (longer clips are sampled at start, middle, end).
 Each batch is one media type — pick Photos or Videos mode in the dashboard before dropping files.

 My video clips are ProRes — should I convert them?+

 No — tag them as-is.
 ProRes (including 422 HQ) works directly and is a great master format for Getty/iStock; large clips just take a little longer to process in the browser.
 Important: tag the exact file you'll submit.
 The file name, including its extension, in the exported CSV has to match the file you upload — Getty's DeepMeta and qHero match rows to files by full file name, so a converted "clip.mp4" would not attach to the "clip.mov" you deliver.
 Tagging your actual .mov keeps the names lined up automatically.
+One caveat if you want camera-movement keywords: measuring movement needs the browser to decode the clip, and Chrome and Firefox skip ProRes, HEVC and cinema-grade H.264 — tag those in Safari, or leave the box unticked and name the move in your shoot notes instead.
+Standard MP4 / H.264 is measured in any browser.

 I have more than 30 videos — can I still get one CSV?+